 Finally, we crested an unnamed pass, a saddle extending perpendicular to the wall.
 A short side trail took us right to the base where we were able to actually touch the darn thing.
 Views north and south along it were superb and we hooted an hollered, the great wall echoing our annoyances in diminishing pulses.
 We scooted back to the trail after hearing word from another hiker that the squirrels were mounting an offensive on Spice’s backpack back at the pass.
 A bunch of other hikers showed up then.
 They were friendly, but it was strangely busy for a while until we left them to talk about chocolate milk, or whatever hikers talk about.

-It was 2pm and we were only 6 miles in to our day.
+It was 2pm and we were only 6 miles into our day.
 Time to move.
-We dropped down into forest along a creek where we took a break instead, to soak our feet and dry our wet gear.
-Tom, a cool hiker, nice dude, fellow blogger,who somehow hasn’t left us in his dust yet, stopped to chat for a while too.
+We dropped down into forest along a creek where we took a break instead.
+We soaked our feet and dried our wet gear.
+Tom, a cool hiker, nice dude, fellow blogger, who somehow hasn’t left us in his dust yet, stopped to chat for a while too.
 We made definite plans to all wind up living in Flagstaff at some point.
-Now really needing to make some miles, we got going for real.
+Finally, really needing to make some miles now, we got going for real.

 The afternoon hours were lost in a looooong green hallway.
 Trending gradually downhill, I tried pushing the limit of how fast my legs could carry me.
 Focus was hard to maintain, but it was still quick cruising.
 I narrowly lost to Spice at a ChupaChup licking contest.
 Edge-of-your-seat type stuff.